rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 * 34-35 judgment and redemption of the nations
 * 36-39 retelling of Hezekaiah and the fall and redemption of Judea to Assyria and prophecied Babylonian exile (2 Kings 18-20 and 2 Chronicles 29-32).
 Israel given to the curse, yet what can be done?
 * 40-43 the Lord gives comfort, foretelling of John the Baptist; the Lord and your Redeemer is coming and will be a light to the gentiles, I (the Lord God) am He (the Servant and Redeemer).
-* 44-47 God's blessing on Israel; Cyrus the annointed (2 Chronicles 36:22-23), ruin of Babylon, second temple shall be built, Dead idols vs Living God
+* 44-47 God's blessing on Israel; Cyrus the annointed (2 Chronicles 36:22-23), ruin of Babylon, second temple shall be built, dead idols vs Living God
 * 47 Humiliation of Babylon
 * 48 the pre-incarnate Logos reveals His plans for redemption of man (for His own sake), And the trinity is revealed
 * 49 Servant will be the light to the gentiles